pillllo/pillllo/README.md

 ### Hi there 👋 🙋‍♀️

-I'm a Fullstack Software Engineer who's played around with React, Tailwind, NodeJS, Express, Postgres, MongoDB and a bunch of other technologies.
+I'm a Fullstack Software Engineer who's played around with React, Tailwind, NodeJS, TypeScript, Express, Postgres, MongoDB and a bunch of other technologies.

 ### I'm currently working on:
 [MenteeMatch](https://github.com/pillllo/mentee-match) - a web app built for the [Dare IT Mentoring Program](https://mentoring.dareit.io/), which helps women find their first job in tech.
 The app supports the the matching of mentors and mentees, facilitating the process of creating 150+ mentor-mentee pairs out of 1k applications.